jkminder/dlab-runai-images/README.md

 4. After installation, restart your terminal or run `source ~/.bashrc` (or the appropriate rc file for your shell) to apply the changes.

 5. Set up SSH access for RunAI containers:
-   - Start a container or use SSH to connect directly to the permanent IC nodes (ic39 or ic60).
+   - Start a container or use SSH to connect directly to the permanent IC nodes ([ic39 or ic60](https://dlab.epfl.ch/onboarding/resources/)).
+Alternatively, you can run `ssh <gaspar>@jumphost.rcp.epfl.ch` directly in your terminal and try to find the `dlab/scratch/` folder.
+You can do this by running `cd /mnt/dlab/scratch/`.
    - Make sure the folder `/dlabscratch1/{GASPAR_USERNAME}` exists.
 If it doesn't create it with `mkdir /dlabscratch1/{GASPAR_USERNAME}`.
    - Create the file `.ssh/authorized_keys` in your scratch folder (`/dlabscratch1/{GASPAR_USERNAME}`).
    - Paste your public SSH key into this file.
 (For help generating SSH keys, see [GitHub's SSH key guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))